 The Average Credit Score By State

 Credit scores affect almost every aspect of your life.
-It's used when you apply for a mortgage, a car loan, and a credit card.
-Even landlords and cell phone companies take your credit into consideration when you're getting approved.
+It's used when you apply for a mortgage, a car loan, or a credit card.
+Even landlords and cellphone companies take your credit into consideration when you're getting approved.
 How does your credit score stack up against the people in your state?
 What about the country?
-Let's take a look at the data.

 The average credit score across the entire United States was 675 in 2017, according to Experian's 2017 State of Credit Study.